-The dates and times for regular registration in September are given in the University Diary (see centre pages of this Calendar).
+The dates and times for regular registration in September are given in the Calendar of Events (see centre pages of this Academic Calendar).

 4. Late Registration

 On payment of a late fee of \$10.00, students may register after the final day for regular registration but before the expiration of the time limits specified in Academic Regulation 13B.